 Before we get into the latest, if you have any information about the case, contact the Elmhurst Police Department at (630) 530-3050.

-The basics of United executive’s disappearance
+The basics of missing United executive

 - Cefolia flew to San Francisco on August 4 to spend time with his girlfriend for her birthday, and the girlfriend claims she recently broke up with Cefolia, but he wanted to get back together; she said he didn’t make any concerning comments, but was drinking more than usual

-- Cefolia was allegedly seeing a second woman, who he communicated with on August 6, she didn’t hear from him on August 7, and he missed the dinner they were supposed to have together on August 8
+- Cefolia was allegedly seeing a second woman, who he communicated with on August 6; she didn’t hear from him on August 7, and he missed the dinner they were supposed to have together on August 8

 - On August 6, Cefolia returned from California, and had dinner with family at home, where he was allegedly intoxicated